esamattis/piler/README.md

 or the context won't be same in the browser.
 Cannot handle objects with circular references.

-Variable is shared if the given namespace regexp matches on request.url.
-If the namespace regexp is omitted variables will be shared on every page.
+Code will be shared where the regexp matches on request.url or on every page if it is omitted.

-If the namespace is used, the code will shared as inline script.
-Otherwise it will be concatenated in to a single js file in production mode.

 server.share will be set only once on server startup.
 So you can only use this to share general purpose functions and variables.
 Use response.share to share